 Wollumboola Wild Walks – Join in a casual walk and talk along the lake shore, featuring the lake’s wildlife and wetland vegetation, hosted by Lake Wollumboola Protection Association members.
 Starting at Lakeside Park near the lake sandbar, this activity is suitable for all ages, but will include some sandy and wetland walking, so please wear suitable footwear and sun protection.
 Don’t forget to bring your camera and/or binoculars and some water to drink.
 This walk and route is subject to weather and lake conditions.

-Dates: Saturday 12th May and Sunday 13th May
+Dates: Saturday 11th May

 Time: 9.00 –11.00 am

 Please book via email@example.com

 We will confirm registration and if necessary notify participants by email of any changes to time and meeting place on the afternoon before the event.

 Do the Crookhaven Heads walk – Check out our heritage lighthouse and the Aboriginal totems by Uncle Noel that represent the rich local Aboriginal heritage.
 It’s breathtaking with the river on one side and ocean on the other.
 There are two great viewing platforms where you’ll see whales or seals if you’re lucky.
 More info here.

 Picnic and paddle at Tilbury Cove – This spot is a favourite for people with little ones as it is the sheltered end of Culburra Beach with lagoon-like stillness.
 The grassed area is a favourite for sunset picnics with a glass of wine.
 It’s pet friendly too.
 Explore the rock pools around Penguin Head, you can even walk all the way around to Warrain Beach if you’re adventurous.